crossplane-contrib/function-cue/examples/simple/README.md

 * In this test file you define the `_request` object fully (by copying it from the pod logs) and write what the response to the request should be.
 You can copy the response from the function's pod logs as well if you have already implemented something and have manually checked the output.
-* When you run `xp-function-cue cue-test --test-dir ./tests/compositions/s3bucket --pkg ./pkg/compositions/s3bucket` it does the following:
+* When you run `fn-cue-tools cue-test --test-dir ./tests/compositions/s3bucket --pkg ./pkg/compositions/s3bucket` it does the following:
-  * creates a self-contained script from the code package just like `xp-function-cue package-script` would do.
+  * creates a self-contained script from the code package just like `fn-cue-tools package-script` would do.
   * figures out the tags for tests using the file names in the `tests/` directory
   * for each such tag:
     * it evaluates the `tests` subdirectory with that tag turned on and extracts the `_request` object from it.